 During the summer of 1989, we contacted the Mobile Missionary Assistance Program (MMAP; a group of retired volunteers based in Pasadena, CA, whose mission it was to construct Church buildings and other church related projects).
 Ground breaking ceremonies were held on September 19, 1989, with Rev, Henry De Mots officiating.
 And extreme cold spell, however, delayed the pouring of concrete until the following December.
 Slowly our church was becoming a reality, and our first service in the newly-constructed building was held on September 16, 1990.

-We praise God for 30 years of his faithfulness in providing for the needs of this little Christian Reformed Church, deep in the heart of Texas!
+We praise God for 35 years of His faithfulness in providing for the needs of this little Christian Reformed Church, deep in the heart of Texas!

 TO GOD BE THE GLORY!